Altabeh/Simpsons-recognized-with-a-CNN/README.md

 First things first, we'd like to extend our appologies to Santa's Little Helper, Marge and Snowball II for not being included in our classifier.

+## Disclaimer
+Given the RGB nature of this exercise, it would take about an hour to finish the training part over 3000 sample images in 30 epochs using an average GPU even though the dataset size may not seem big.
+So it is strongly recommedned not to try this on a CPU computer unless the user does not have access to a GPU.

 ## Dataset

 The credit of collecting and preparing the Simpsons characters goes to <a href="https://www.kaggle.com/alexattia/the-simpsons-characters-datasetdataset" title="alexattia">alexattia</a> from Kaggle.